pnp/cli-microsoft365/docs/manual/docs/cmd/graph/teams/teams-tab-list.md

 `--verbose`|Runs command with verbose logging `--debug`|Runs command with debug logging

-!!! important
-    Before using this command, log in to the Microsoft Graph, using the [graph login](../login.md) command

 ## Remarks

-To list available tabs in a specific Microsoft Teams channel, you have to first log in to the Microsoft Graph using the [graph login](../login.md) command, eg. `graph login`.

 You can only retrieve tabs for teams of which you are a member.